charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_IMPLEMENTATION.md

 - Calculates scope creep score (0-100)
 - Flags when thresholds exceeded (mild/moderate/severe)
 - Provides clear recommendations
-- Makes it easy to start a new agent
+- Makes it easy to start a new chat session

 **Integration**: Automatically applied to all Cursor agent sessions.